WHYAMERICASUCKS.COM

 The official math is already blunt

-But even that stronger year only covered about 54 percent to 60 percent of the annual pace CMHC says is needed.
-Put differently, a good year by recent standards was still far below the affordability-repair pace in the official framework.
+The 2025 total covered about 54 percent to 60 percent of the annual pace CMHC says is needed.

 CMHC's housing-gap explainer does not pin the problem on one villain.
 It says fixing the shortage will require a much larger workforce, more investment, less regulation and delays, and better productivity.
 The agency also says its newer methodology now explicitly factors in extended approval and construction timelines.